February 15, 2021

 As a Cloud platform, NetSuite releases scheduled updates to its entire customer base twice a year – continually improving its solution by adding new functionality or enhancements to existing features.
 These changes affect every customer, as well as any Built for NetSuite (BFN) partner solutions they are running (like RF-SMART).

 NetSuite uses a phased roll out approach, making the updates live for a small percentage of customers first, then continuing through its entire customer base.
-The 2018.1 Release will start going live for 5% of customers on February 16, 35% on March 16, and the remaining 60% on April 13.
+Keep checking for your release date preview and update date in the New Release section of your homepage.
+Release one runs from January 2021-April 2021.

 Using Your Release Preview Account

 Every customer receives a preview account leading up to a release that includes the latest functionality for their specific instance of NetSuite.
-With 92 pages of release notes for 2018.1, you can start with a sneak peak of feature updates.
-These videos give some direction of what is new.
 But to gauge the impact for you, you will want to log in to the preview account and test … everything.

 Unless you have zero customizations to NetSuite (odds are you have at least 1, maybe hundreds), you’ll want to test your instance to make sure the new updates do not break your current processes.
 Updates can affect anything – from basic customizations like a custom field, to the more advanced logic modifications.
 This means you will want to run each transaction from beginning to end in your preview account to validate the expected results – don’t just validate it works.